owncloud/ocis/docs/ocis/deployment/ocis_full.md

 ### Clamav Virusscanner

 You can add a Clamav Virusscanner to the stack.
 The service is disabled by default.
-To enable it, uncomment the `CLAMAV` line in the `docker-compose.yml` file.
+To enable it, uncomment the `CLAMAV` line in the `.env` file.

 ```shell {linenos=table,hl_lines=[3]}
 ## Clamav Settings ##